georgeyhere/Toast-RV32i/docs/instruction_fetch.rst

     :name: if_jump_taken
     :align: center

-Unconditional jumps (JAL and JALR) are handled in the same manner and require four cycles to execute.
+Unconditional jumps (JAL and JALR) are handled in the same manner and require four cycles to execute after being fetched.